 Titans are colossal in every sense of the word.
 From their lore and backstory to their size on the tabletop to the threat they represent for your friends should they attempt to take you on.
 This is entirely as they should be, they’re titanic, after all.

-If you want to play with titans but aren’t quite prepared to take the plunge on the colossal 40k scale titans, keep your eyes on our Legions Imperialis release date guide – we’re already building battlefields of teeny tiny Legions Imperialis terrain, and can’t wait for the launch.
+If you want to play with titans but aren’t quite prepared to take the plunge on the colossal 40k scale titans, check out our Legions Imperialis review for our take on GW’s game of massive titans and teeny infantry – we’re still building battlefields of teeny tiny Legions Imperialis terrain, perfect for our titan legions to stomp through.